Developmental Disabilities Giving Circle

 All contributions to the Developmental Disabilities Giving Circle are tax-deductible.

 The Giving Circle is looking for members who would like to be actively involved in reviewing grants and growing membership to spread the word about the group.
-To find out more, email Mary Holleran, vice president of communications, or call her at 585.341.4351.
+To find out more, email Mary Holleran, senior vice president of communications, or call her at 585.341.4351.